deiu/rww.io/README.rst

 =============

 At this point, the only existing documentation is the commented code.
-Until proper documentation will be available, do not hesitate to contact me with questions.
+Until proper documentation is available, do not hesitate to contact me with questions.

 License
 =======
-MIT (see LICENSE file)
+This project is Copyright (C) 2010 by Joe Presbrey <presbrey@mit.edu>, Andrei Sambra <asambra@mit.edu>, and published under MIT license (see LICENSE file).

 Support and donations